 Sandy shore of Lake Lauerz (Schwyz)

 Lake Lauerz is ideal for a family beach outing with its delightful sandy shore.
+Its one of the most equipped beaches in Switzerland.
 For children there is a specific paddling pool while adults can enjoy a dip in the lake.
 The beach is well equipped with facilities which include a playground, a lawn area for games and table tennis tables, making it very popular on summer weekends.
 Entry to the swimming area is free (quite a bonus in Switzerland!).
 Visitors are welcome to use the barbecue areas or count on snacks from the kiosk.

 Seebad Enge (Zurich)